BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-25 : new user param to render category by name or icon.
+Default to icons.
+    - add this adaptability to show category icon or name in different list of records.
+    - fix POST validaterows to keep all categories by default.
 - 2024-02-24 : add icons and colors inside dropdown menus to select categories.
     - pico css update, from v1 to v2.
     - shorten category names to 8 char for better UX in stats page